Does Italy Have Air Conditioning in 2026? What Travelers Should Know Before You Go

-I’ve lived in Italy for over three years without air conditioning.
-I’ve sweated through 102°F (39°C) heat waves, learned the art of strategic window positioning, and spent nights wishing for a proper breeze.
+I’ve lived in Italy for over four years without air conditioning.
+I’ve sweated through 104°F (40°C) heat waves, learned the art of strategic window positioning, and spent nights wishing for a proper breeze.
 If you’re wondering whether Italy has A/C and if you can survive without it, here’s my take.

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something I may earn a commission.
 I will only recommend products and services that I would [or currently use] myself.